 Things to keep in mind when harvesting honey:

-Beekeepers should always be aware of what they’re doing and keep the importance of bees in mind.
+Beekeepers should always keep the importance of bees in mind.
 Since honey is part of what bees eat, they should make sure the bees have enough honey left to survive.
-If beekeepers are not careful of this, they could potentially starve those innocent little critters.
+If beekeepers are not careful of this, their bees could potentially starve.
 Usually, beekeepers will not have to think about this in the spring because bees will have enough time to rebuild their honey supply.
-But in the summer, bees are working themselves hard to make honey — so beekeepers will not want to cut down their supply quite as far!
-When fall comes around, beekeepers can pull some of the bees’ honey, but should ALWAYS make sure that bees still have what they need to survive in the winter.
+But in the summer, bees are working hard to make honey—so beekeepers will not want to cut down their supply quite as far!
+When fall comes around, beekeepers can pull some of the bees’ honey, but should always make sure that bees still have what they need to survive in the winter.
 If they don’t have enough, the bee colonies may die.

 How should beekeepers store the honey?

 Beekeepers should always seal their honey with a tight-fitting lid to keep water and humidity from entering the honey.
 Another important note: jars and other containers should be washed and never reused.
 And finally, the honey level in a jar should never rise past the top ring of the jar.
 If the jar is filled until it is too full, then the honey will leak out of the top when it is warm.